nishiki-tech/nishiki-documents/project-document/docs/domain-model/user-context/user.md

 ### User Name

 The user can set a username as they like.
-It must be less than equal to 30 letters.
+It must be less than equal to 30 letters and greater than equal to 1.
 This name can change anytime.